michaeltomasik/todo-list/backgroun_generator/README.md

 2. Display the initial CSS linear gradient property on page load.
 3. BONUS: Add a random button which generates two random numbers for the colour inputs.

+I solved the 3rd question.
 I don't understand the first 2 questions.